Abhi24krishna/Hindi-to-English-NMT/README.md

 # Hindi-to-English-NMT

-This is a Hindi to English neural machine translation implemented using pytorch.
+A deep learning neural network model to translate Hindi sentences into English sentences.
+The model uses a bidirectional LSTM sequence to sequence architecture using an attention mechanism.